awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/index.md

 ## Custom report
 When you want to investigate certain pieces of data further, you can write SQL to create views in Redshift or Athena, then add dataset into QuickSight to create visualization.
-Here is an example, [**Custom report**](./custom-analysis.md), to demonstrate how to create a customize report with Redshift.
+Here is an example, [**Custom report**](./custom-analysis.md), to demonstrate how to create a customized report with Redshift.

 ## Create dashboard